American Folk Song · Circle Game · Grades K–3

 What are the lyrics to Sister Phoebe?+

-Verse 1: "High-o sister Phoebe, how merry were we / The night we sat under the Juniper tree / The Juniper tree, high-o, high-o / The Juniper tree, high-o."
-Verse 2: "Now put on these mittens, they'll keep your hands warm / And then shake my hand it will do you no harm / But a great deal of good, I know I know / But a great deal of good, I know."
-After children know the song, substitute the child's name in the center for "sister Phoebe."
+The Sister Phoebe lyrics are: Verse 1 — "High-o sister Phoebe, how merry were we, / The night we sat under the Juniper tree. / The Juniper tree, high-o, high-o, / The Juniper tree, high-o."
+Verse 2 — "Now put on these mittens, they'll keep your hands warm, / And then shake my hand, it will do you no harm, / But a great deal of good, I know, I know, / But a great deal of good, I know."
+After students know the game, replace "Sister Phoebe" with the name of the child in the center.

 See the Full Teaching Demonstration